BaoTranHero/Blog-Hall/README.md

 DELETE
 ```
 ### 1. Creat:
-Using `SQLALCHEMY` to create and store objects in two models
+Using `SQLALCHEMY` to create and store objects in three models

 I use **sqlite3** for this project `app.config['SQLALCHEMY_DATABASE_URI'] = 'sqlite:///blog.db'`